-- Healing – Supports healing of wounds by promoting growth of new skin cells.
+- Healing - Supports healing of wounds by promoting growth of new skin cells.
 In this study it was shown to aid wound healing in deep cuts.

 - Anti-Aging – Hyaluronic acid serum helps reduces fine lines in addition to the benefits above, which would also assist with anti-aging skin care.

 Due to all these skin care benefits and because I love the smooth feel of my skin after application, I started not just using hyaluronic acid serum on my face.